Jamil997/Random_Projections_master_thesis/README.md

 2. Generated feasible $b=Ax$ and infeasible $b$ via Farkas’ lemma.
 3. Solved both original and projected problems using Gaussian, sparse, and orthogonal projectors.

-## Efficiency of Random Projection Methods

-- **Gaussian projector**
-  - Reduces dimension by ≈50% (e.g. $n=1400\to k\approx327$).
-  - Projection and solving on the dense $T A$ make total CPU time 3–10× higher than the original as $m,n$ grow.

-- **Sparse projector**
-  - Projection and multiplication costs are negligible ($<0.05$ s).
-  - Overall solve time remains within ~1× of the original LP, even for large instances—making it the most efficient.

-- **Orthogonal projector**
-  - QR-based projection costs ~0.1–0.3 s; solve time increases by ~1.2–1.5×.
-  - Preserves geometry perfectly but incurs moderate overhead.

-**Conclusion:** Sparse random projections offer the best efficiency trade-off: they cut constraint dimensions dramatically with almost no extra compute time while maintaining perfect infeasibility detection.

 ## Features